tawi1/DotsTrafficCity/docs/source/vehicleCollection.rst

 Vehicle Collection
 =====

-Vehicle collection contains data on all vehicles in the city and their :ref:`shared settings <sharedSoundSettings>`.
+The `Vehicle collection` contains data on all vehicles in the city and their :ref:`shared settings <sharedSoundSettings>`.

 	.. image:: /images/entities/trafficCar/vehicleCollection/VehicleCollection.png